Wonderland

 Lyrics

-But there You (Eb)held on tight to me, ’cause noth whis pers ing’s turned to as talk it seems and (Cm)spin ning out of con trol.
+But there You (Eb)held on tight to me, ’cause noth pers ing’s to as it seems and (Cm)spin ning out of con trol.

 (Ab)Did n’t they tell (Cm)us, “Don’t rush in to things”?